markszulc/experience-manager-learn.en/help/cloud-service/asset-compute/develop/worker.md

 Before starting to process the rendition, check to ensure all the parameters are valid and supported in the context of this worker:

-+ Ensure the rendition format is supported by this worker.
-In this case we will support `jpg`, `png` and `gif`.
-    + We can derive the rendition formation from the `rendition.name`'s extension.
-If an unsupported extension is detected, throw a `RenditionFormatUnsupportedError` error.
 + Ensure the rendition intruction parameters for `size`, `contrast`, and `brightness` are valid.
 If not, throw a custom error `RenditionInstructionsError`.
     + We can define this custom class, that extends `ClientError`, at the bottom of this file.
 The use of a specific, custom error will be useful when [writing tests](../test-debug/test.md) for our worker.